Please subscribe to my YouTube channel.

 I’ll try to fix anything if you want me to, and I have for most of my life.
 If anything, it’ll be an experience for me.
 I love to troubleshoot and repair pretty much anything, within reason.

-A little history: I quit repairing electronics for a long time, and I got rid of all my equipment, but you can never stay away from something you love, so I’m very slowly working on getting back into it.
+A little history: I quit repairing electronics for a long time and got rid of all my equipment, but you can never stay away from something you love, so I’m working very slowly to get back into it.

 Location: Beloit, Wisconsin.